 Eyelids undergo some of the most noticeable changes in facial ageing.
 Some of this relates to the eyelids themselves, however much of it may also be because of the differential rate of ageing of the surrounding structures.

 To many patients sagging eyelids, a tired appearance and bulges in the eyelids are the most troubling stigmas of ageing.
 Careful clinical assessment and understanding the patient’s concerns are vital.
-The approach to eyelid rejuvenation needs to be considered in the context of the ‘suspending’ structure, the brow, in the case of the upper eyelids and the ‘foundation’ structure, the mid-cheek, in the case of the lower eyelids.
+The approach to eyelid rejuvenation surgery needs to be considered in the context of the ‘suspending’ structure, the brow, in the case of the upper eyelids and the ‘foundation’ structure, the mid-cheek, in the case of the lower eyelids.

 After careful clinical assessment and discussion, the patient may proceed with eyelid surgery alone or as part of a broader approach addressing deficiencies in the brow and/or the mid-cheek.

 For aesthetic purposes the eyelids include three components – the skin and muscle, including the underlying septum, and periorbital fat.
 Traditional upper eyelid surgery includes resection of large amount of skin, some muscle and large amount of periorbital fat resection.
 This gives the eyelids, especially the upper eyelids, a hollowed appearance and the signs of surgery.
 More recently, surgical techniques for the eyelid surgery have focused on fat preservation and more conservative skin resection.
-Dr Farhadieh’s approach to eyelid surgery is to create a youthful refreshed appearance, without leaving tell tale signs of extensive surgery.
+Dr Farhadieh’s approach to eyelid surgery is to recreate a youthful appearance, without leaving obvious tell tale signs of extensive surgery.

 Patients often also complain of baggy eyes, bulges and skin excess in the lower eyelid.
 The approach to the lower eyelids is based on first assessing the mid-cheek position, the skin and lower eyelid quality, before embarking on surgery.
 In general, skin excision is even more conservative in the lower eyelids.
 There are multiple operative approaches.
 If skin excision is not required and ‘eyelid bags’ surgery is the priority, Dr Farhadieh prefers to approach this from inside the eyelids, the so-called transconjunctival approach.
 This leaves no skin scars and allows access to the periorbital fat.